Odin94/Heartsong-Heart-character-creator/README.md

 V1 release requirements:

 * Some analytics to see if people actually use it (done)
-* skill/domain/protection pick & those abilities
+* skill/domain/protection pick & those abilities (done)
 * JSON upload/download (done)
 * (stretch) PDF download (done)
 -->